moleculeprotocol/IPNFT/README.md

 ![CleanShot 2022-08-14 at 15 23 03](https://user-images.githubusercontent.com/86414213/184539154-3ddc46d3-4083-4c58-a401-f7a1dce2be7e.png)

 7. Use `cast` (which is part of Foundry) to query/manipulate your deployed contract.
-Find out more here: https://book.getfoundry.sh/cast/
+Find out more here: <https://book.getfoundry.sh/cast/>

+#### Deploy local fixture setup

+Fixture.s.sol is script that deploys all contracts to a local node (similiar like Dev.s.sol) but it also includes commands to create a "base state", i.e.:

+- One Mintpass has been minted to Bob
+- Bob has minted an IP-NFT
+- Bob has sold that IP-NFT to Alice
+This Fixture script is especially useful to test the subgraph.

+Run `forge script script/Fixture.s.sol:FixtureScript --fork-url $ANVIL_RPC_URL --mnemonic-passphrases $MNEMONIC --broadcast -vvvv --unlocked --sender $DEPLOYER_ADDRESS`

 #### Deploy to Goerli Testnet